-The Heriot Watt university Aikido club started in 1999, and over the years has continued to grow from initially 1x 1 hour class a week up to the current 3x 2 hour sessions.
-Starting in First year, and with regular training, a new student can expect to gain their black belt within the duration of an undergraduate degree.
+The Heriot-Watt University Aikido Club started in 1999, and over the years has continued to grow from a single one-hour class a week up to the current three two-hour sessions.
+Starting in first year, and with regular training, a new student can expect to gain their black belt within the duration of an undergraduate degree.

 The specific style of aikido we do, “Shodokan” (also known as “Tomiki”) is the only style that has competition, having been developed originally as a means to get aikido into Japanese universities.
 With this emphasis on testing and applying our techniques, it is common to see a lot of what we do being taught to the police, prison service and door staff as it all revolves around restraining and controlling an opponent without the need to damage them.

-Heriot Watt is one of the strongest university aikido clubs in the UK, finishing in the top 2 or 3 at the UK student nationals every year, and creating a regular stream of black belts, student, national and world champions.
+Heriot-Watt is one of the strongest university aikido clubs in the UK, having been British University Champions in 2018 and 2019, creating a regular stream of black belts and becoming student, national and world champions.
 We are instructed by the current Shodokan Aikido UK head coach.

 - Provide an inclusive and safe training environment for all